bonolo-moholo/Business_churn/README.md

 - A logistic regression model was assigned a variable model and the model was fit to the training data
 - The model was used to predict the accuracy of the training and test data
 - This is how the model performed:
-   Accuracy: 80% for test data
+   -Accuracy: 80% for test data
-   Precision: 74% on weighted average
+   -Precision: 74% on weighted average
-   Recall (Sensitivity): 80% on weighted avg
+   -Recall (Sensitivity): 80% on weighted avg
-   F1-Score: The recall was 0.74 weighted avg
+   -F1-Score: The recall was 0.74 weighted avg

 ## Recommendations